MouseSavers.com - Great deals on all things Disney!

 Are there discounts at the Ft.
 Wilderness Campsites?

-Sometimes.
-If there is a general public, Annual Passholder or Florida resident resort code available for the time when you want to travel, it may be applicable to campsites.
-The only way to find out is to call Disney and ask if the code applies to campsites.
+Sometimes, but lately very rarely.
+If there is a general public, Annual Passholder or Florida resident resort discount available for the time when you want to travel, it may be applicable to campsites.
+We generally will list exclusions in any Disney discount we list on the site, and if “campsites” is not in the list of exclusions, then campsites are eligible.

-The Disney resort discount code you list isn't working for me!
+The Disney resort discount you list isn’t working for me!

-All of the resort discount codes on MouseSavers.com have been checked out carefully and come from legitimate published sources such as Disney newspaper advertisements, faxes sent to travel agents by Disney, Disney websites, etc.
+All of the resort discounts on MouseSavers.com have been checked out carefully and come from legitimate published sources such as emails sent to travel agents by Disney, Disney websites, etc.

-While I’m not infallible, I can tell you that when someone writes to tell me a code didn't work, it almost always turns out to be one of three things:
+While we’re not infallible, we can tell you that when someone writes to tell us a discount didn’t work, it almost always turns out to be one of three things:

-1. The person who wrote me is trying to use a code for dates or resorts for which it is not intended.
+- The person who wrote to us is trying to use a discount for dates or resorts for which it is not intended.
 This is just plain not going to work.

-If you talk with three different Disney agents and they all agree that the information about a particular code or discount on MouseSavers.com is wrong, please email me so I can make a correction.
+If you talk with three different Disney agents and they all agree that the information about a particular discount on MouseSavers.com is wrong, please email us so we can make a correction.

 Ticket Questions